-However, it is far more common for cyclists to ride 2+ hours, compared to running or swimming, which for the average person are done for less than an hour at a time.
+However, it is far more common for cyclists to ride 2+ hours, compared to running or swimming, which are done for less than an hour at a time for the average person.

-The benefits experienced from exercise come down to individual preference, the best kind of cardio is always the one which you enjoy and can do regularly enough that you experience all the benefits it offers.
-So if you are happy with cycling, cycle!
+The benefits experienced from exercise come down to individual preference, the best kind of cardio is always the one you enjoy and can do regularly enough to experience all the benefits it offers, so if you are happy with cycling, cycle!
 If not, there are hundreds of physical activities out there to try.

 Types of Cycling Workouts

 Generally speaking, different types of exercise methods will elicit slightly different changes in the body.
 For example, weight lifting (resistance training) will usually increase muscle size, strength, and bone density.